PRECIOUS Nights Online | June 2020

 The evening is about storytelling, connecting, honesty and community in a unique atmosphere of collaboration and motivation.

 It’s a lovely opportunity to build your network with new contacts and friends – even in these times of physical distancing!
-So join us on Zoom for the May edition of these special events.
+So join us on Zoom for the June edition of this special event.

 Stephanie Busari is an accomplished journalist, correspondent, editor, writer and producer at CNN International, whose work has gained her global prominence.